MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-interfaces.md

 ### Privileged interface

-Security controls for specialized interfaces should include
+Security controls for privileged interfaces should include

 - Zero Trust policy enforcement - on inbound sessions using Conditional Access to ensure that users and devices are secured at  the privileged level
 - Role-Based Access Control (RBAC) - Model should ensure that the application is administered only by roles at the privileged security level